-Pursuant to the Appelbaum Employment Agreement, if (i) Mr. Appelbaum's employment was terminated without "cause" outside of the "change in control period", (ii) he resigned for "good reason" outside of the "change in control period" or (iii) he resigned upon a "good leaver termination", as each term is defined in the Appelbaum Employment Agreement, Mr. Appelbaum would have been entitled to receive the following severance benefits, subject to his execution of an irrevocable separation agreement and release within 60 days after the date of termination: (A) continuation of his then current base salary for a period of 12 months following his termination of employment, (B) reimbursement for COBRA premiums for himself and his dependents for up to 12 months following his termination of employment and (C) six months' acceleration of vesting of outstanding time-based equity awards and for performance-based vesting awards, the vesting of a number of shares equal to the number of shares that would have vested pursuant to such performance-based vesting awards subject to the Company's achievement of the applicable performance-based vesting conditions described therein within the six-month period following the date of termination.
+Pursuant to the Appelbaum Employment Agreement, if (i) Mr. Appelbaum's employment was terminated without "cause" outside of the "change in control period", (ii) he resigned for "good reason" outside of the "change in control period" or (iii) he resigned upon a "good leaver termination", as each term is defined in the Appelbaum Employment Agreement, Mr. Appelbaum would have been entitled to receive the following severance benefits, subject to his execution of an irrevocable separation agreement and release within 60 days after the date of termination: (A) continuation of his then current base salary for a period of 12 months following his termination of employment and (C) six months' acceleration of vesting of outstanding time-based equity awards and for performance-based vesting awards, the vesting of a number of shares equal to the number of shares that would have vested pursuant to such performance-based vesting awards subject to the Company's achievement of the applicable performance-based vesting conditions described therein within the six-month period following the date of termination.